 Detailed microstructure characterisation and in-situ micropillar compression were coupled with crystal plasticity-based finite element modelling (CP-FEM) to study the micro-mechanisms of plastic anisotropy in lamellar TiAl alloys.
 The consideration of microstructure in both simulation and in-situ experiments enables in-depth understanding of micro-mechanisms responsible for the highly anisotropic deformation response of TiAl on the intra-lamella and inter-lamella scales.
 This study focuses on two specific configurations of lamellar microstructure with the interfaces being aligned and to the loading direction.
 Microstructure-based CP-FEM shows that longituginal slip of super and ordinary dislocations are most responsible for the plastic anisotropy in the micropillar while the anisotropy of the micropillar is due to longitudinal superdislocations and longitudinal twins.
 In addition, transversal superdislocations were more active, making the deformation in the micropillar less localised than that in the micropillar.
 Moreover, the CP-FEM model successfully predicted substantial build-up of internal stresses at interfaces, which is believed to be detrimental to the ductility in TiAl.
 However, as evidenced by the model, the detrimental internal stresses can be significantly relieved by the activation of transverse deformation twinning, suggesting that the ductility of TiAl can be improved by promoting transverse twins.

 Pham M-S, Liu C, Todd I, et al., 2019, Damage-tolerant architected materials inspired by crystal microstructure (vol 565, pg 305, 2019), NATURE, Vol: 567, Pages: E14-E14, ISSN: 0028-0836

-Minh-Son P, Liu C, Todd I, et al., 2019, Damage-tolerant architected materials inspired by crystal microstructure, Nature, Vol: 565, Pages: 305-311, ISSN: 0028-0836
+Pham MS, Liu C, Todd I, et al., 2019, Damage-tolerant architected materials inspired by crystal microstructure, Nature, Vol: 565, Pages: 305-311, ISSN: 0028-0836

 Architected materials that consist of periodic arrangements of nodes and struts are lightweight and can exhibit combinations of properties (such as negative Poisson ratios) that do not occur in conventional solids.
 Architected materials reported previously are usually constructed from identical ‘unit cells’ arranged so that they all have the same orientation.
 As a result, when loaded beyond the yield point, localized bands of high stress emerge, causing catastrophic collapse of the mechanical strength of the material.
 This ‘post-yielding collapse’ is analogous to the rapid decreases in stress associated with dislocation slip in metallic single crystals.
 Here we use the hardening mechanisms found in crystalline materials to develop architected materials that are robust and damage-tolerant, by mimicking the microscale structure of crystalline materials—such as grain boundaries, precipitates and phases.
 The crystal-inspired mesoscale structures in our architected materials are as important for their mechanical properties as are crystallographic microstructures in metallic alloys.
 Our approach combines the hardening principles of metallurgy and architected materials, enabling the design of materials with desired properties.